kedro-org/kedro/docs/source/deployment/prefect.md

         tasks[node._unique_key]["parent_tasks"] = parent_tasks

-    # Below task is used to instantiate a kedro session within the scope of a
+    # Below task is used to instantiate a KedroSession within the scope of a
     # Prefect flow
     init_task = KedroInitTask(
         pipeline_name=pipeline_name,